woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2b.rst

+.. _figure_2b:

 Figure.2.b
 ----------

-Figures depicting the top-quark invariant mass reconstruction from **truth children**.
+Figures depicting the top parton invariant mass based on matched **truth children**.
-The overall distributions are partitioned into the hadronic and leptonic decay modes of the underlying top-partons.
+The both the hadronic and leptonic decay modes are normalized to unity to identify any shape differences.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^